 Exercise will improve your physical and mental health.
 It doesn’t have to be anything major if you don’t usually work out.
 Start with a 20 minute walk each day.

-Smoking causes your body to release endorphins, which are hormones that make you feel good.
+Smoking and vaping causes your body to release endorphins, which are hormones that make you feel good.
 Exercising also causes endorphins to be released and can make you feel good without having to reach for a cigarette.
-Read some tips on how to exercise during the winter months.

 Mindfulness is about becoming more aware of what’s going on in the present moment.
 It aims to help you manage your thoughts and feelings, so you don’t become overwhelmed by them.
 Mindfulness has been linked with helping to manage nicotine cravings and practicing mindfulness can increase your chances of successfully quitting.